Chompou22/Weather_React/README.md

 ## Introduction

 This is my weather app and It’s an easy way to check the weather.
 Get quick updates on your phone and you can search all the locations you need.
 It helps you plan your day without any fuss.
+[My weather app deployment](https://weather-app-v2-1gxym3sgc-chompou22.vercel.app).

 ## Features